 Skrill has an advantage where an Indian account can send money to other Indian Skrill account which is a limitation in PayPal.
 The limitation is through RBI and not sure why it is not a limitation in Skrill and could be because they do not process the payment in Indian rupees.

 PPH, similar to Upwork has an option of direct fund transfer to an Indian bank account.
 It is always preferred to use the bank as payment method instead of using an intermediate payment processor like PayPal or Payoneer to avoid double fees being charged, once by PPH and then by the intermediate payment processor.

 WU is not a bonus payment option because WU is not a payment option for Indian freelancers.
 It only allows personal payments to India and that too only 12 payments in a calendar year.

-It is for payments from abroad to friends and family and so the title of my article is 9 payment options and not 10.
+It is for payments from abroad to friends and family only.

 Further Reading …